Looking for the best itinerary for 10 days in Guatemala? Here’s exactly how you should spend 10 days in this beautiful country.

 All it took was a few weeks of begging (and maybe a powerpoint presentation for a little extra convincing) and we had our tickets booked to spend 10 days in Guatemala!

 Since this was a romantic trip with just the two of us, our priorities were relaxation, beautiful scenery, good food, and hidden gems.

 Pssst: If you’re traveling right now, then you NEED to have good travel insurance.
-If the past two years have taught us anything, it’s that there’s no way to know what the future holds!
+If the past few years have taught us anything, it’s that there’s no way to know what the future holds!
 With the risk of getting sick, quarantining, or travel plans getting messed up, it’s so important that you have travel insurance for every trip.
 I use and recommend Safety Wing travel insurance.
-They cover unexpected quarantine, COVID treatment, travel delay, and much more.
+They cover unexpected quarantine, treatment, travel delay, and much more.
 Check out their prices and more details here.

 Read on for my perfect itinerary for 10 days in Guatemala!

 If you are traveling from outside of Guatemala, you will fly into Guatemala City airport.
 For us, we arrived later in the day so it made sense to head to Antigua for the night before heading to Lake Atitlan in the morning.